longevity-genie/longevity-forest/README.md

 - Longevity and aging data (OpenGenes)
 - Functional variants and their effects (web search + databases)

-**Output**: Comprehensive markdown reports with full source attribution, structured in WikiCrow format for scientific clarity.
+The output is a markdown report with source attribution, structured in WikiCrow format.

-## 🏗️ Architecture

-See [HLA.md](./HLA.md) for a detailed high-level architecture document.

-### Quick Overview
+### Quick overview

 ```
 Query Agent (Orchestrator)